Skip to content

 UPSC Syllabus: The Union Public Service Commission (UPSC) is an autonomous body responsible for conducting recruitment examinations to recruit personnel into the All India Services and Central Services.

-It is a permanent body established on October 1, 1926, under the Government of India Act, 1935, and is headquartered in the Indian capital of New Delhi.
+It is a permanent body established on October 1, 1926, under the Government of India Act, of 1935, and is headquartered in the Indian capital of New Delhi.
 The UPSC is headed by a Chairman and consists of a maximum of ten members.

 The primary objective of the UPSC is to select individuals for the civil services of the Union based on their qualifications and merits.
 This is done through a process of examinations and interviews.
 The UPSC also provides advice to the Government of India on various matters of public service.